|Al Jazeera’s correspondent in Manama reports on the ongoing unrest in the Bahraini capital|

-An Al Jazeera correspondent in Bahrain, who cannot be named for his own safety, said that police took a very heavy-handed approach towards the protesters.
+An Al Jazeera correspondent in Bahrain, who cannot be named for his own safety, said that police were taking a very heavy-handed approach towards the protesters.

 “Police fired on the protesters this morning, but they showed very strong resistance,” our correspondent said.

-"It seems like the funeral procession was allowed to continue, but police were playing a cat-and-mouse game with the protesters."
+“It seems like the funeral procession was allowed to continue, but police are playing a cat-and-mouse game with the protesters.”

-Angered by the two deaths, al-Wefaq, Bahrain's main Shia Muslim opposition group, announced it was suspending its participation in the parliament.
+Angered by the deaths, a Shia Muslim opposition group has announced it was suspending its participation in the parliament.

-"This is the first step.
-We want to see dialogue," Ibrahim Mattar, an al-Wefaq parliamentarian, said.
-"In the coming days, we are either going to resign from the council or continue."
+“This is the first step.
+We want to see dialogue,” Ibrahim Mattar, a parliamentarian belonging to the al-Wefaq group, said.
+“In the coming days, we are either going to resign from the council or continue.”

-Al-Wefaq has a strong presence inside the parliament and within the Shia community.
+Al-Wefaq has a strong presence inside the parliament and within the country’s Shia community.

 Tuesday’s violence came a day after demonstrators observed a Day of Rage, apparently inspired by the recent uprisings in Egypt and Tunisia.

 Shias, who are thought to be in the majority, have often alleged discrimination at the hands of the kingdom’s Sunni rulers.

 Thousands came out on the streets on Monday to protest, sparking clashes with riot police.